hicklin/immich-rpi-server/README.md

    sudo systemctl stop immich-backup.timer
    ```
 5. Configure `rustic` following [setup step 4](#4-configure-backups), up to and including step 2.
-6. Recover the data from the cloud
+6. Recover the data from the cloud. **Note** You can add `--dry-run` to see what would be restored.
    ```
-   rustic copy --target /mnt/immich_drive/immich_data
+   rustic restore latest /mnt/immich_drive/immich_data
    ```
 7. Restore the database from the latest backup in `immich_data/backups`
    1. Start postgres, the database